sampsyo/home/_drafts/turnt.md

            1       2      14

-The idea in snapshot testing is to "lock in" this output so, as we make changes in the future, we can easily make sure we didn't anything.
+The idea in snapshot testing is to "lock in" this output so, as we make changes in the future, we can make sure we didn't break anything.
 It's easy to generate a snapshot file:

     $ wc < hi.t > hi.out

-If we were really working on a `wc` implementation, we would check both `hi.t` and `hi.out` into version control.
+If we were really working on the `wc` implementation, we would check both `hi.t` and `hi.out` into version control.

 Now all we need is a convenient way to make sure `wc < hi.t` still matches `hi.out`.
 That way, we can write a whole slew of these input files and get into the habit of checking that they *all* still do the same thing.